-Figure 3: Relationship between the relative wMelPop density and the average Octomom copy number per Wolbachia cell.
+Figure 3: Relationship between the relative wMelPop density (log) and the average Octomom copy number per Wolbachia cell (log).
 Median ± SE.
 Each color represents a host genetic background (n = 10 flies / background), and the dashed line represents the linear regression.

-In this preliminary experiment, we thus observed diversity in term of bacterial density and composition between the 6 lines of Drosophila melanogaster introgressed with wMelPop.
-These results suggest that different host genetic backgrounds selected specific variants of the symbiotic community.
-However, other factors, like genetic drift through a founder effect during the vertical transmission of symbionts from the donor line and / or from one host generation to the other, could also explain this pattern.
+To summarize, we observed in this preliminary experiment a large variation of Wolbachia densities between the 6 lines of Drosophila melanogaster introgressed with the same wMelPop line – densities that were strongly correlated to the average Octomom copy number per Wolbachia.
+These results are consistent with the selection of specific variants by different host genetic backgrounds.
+However, other factors, like genetic drift by founder effect during the vertical transmission of symbionts from the donor line and / or from one host generation to another, could explain this pattern.
+To disentangle these hypotheses, we thus performed two sets of experiments using the two lines that exhibited the most extreme patterns of infection in the preliminary experiment (i.e., Bolivia and USA).

 The infection pattern can change rapidly over generations, regardless of the host genetic background